bobbydeluxe/lumenFNF/mods/readme.txt

 You can also add or edit specific files without the mod template, you just have to re-create the path to said file.

 ABOUT EDITING:
-If you want to change something, for example, within assets/shared/images or assets/base_game/images, said edited files *must* be put in mods/images, the engine will handle the rest.
+If you want to change something, for example, within assets/shared/images, said edited files *must* be put in mods/images, the engine will handle the rest.